 There are many things that you can donate to those in need: your shoes, your clothes, food, used electronics, money.
 While these material items are sure to help individuals and families in need, donating your time contributes not only to the experience you are aiming to help but to your own life as well.
-If you decide to volunteer in South America and are in search of the opportunity of contributing positive change to underserved populations, there are several things you should absolutely consider before embarking on the journey.
+After graduating from College I decided to donate my time and skills to an organization whose message I felt aligned with.
+In my time working with the organization, there were several things I learned about myself and the voulnteer experience that I would like to share.
+If you decide to volunteer in South America and are in search of the opportunity of contributing positive change to underserved populations, the following suggestions you should absolutely consider before embarking on the journey.

 Talk the Talk

 When volunteering in South America, and working with vulnerable populations, it is valuable for you to be able to communicate with the populations you are working with.
 While there are many languages spoken across racial and tribal groups in South America, there are four official languages in South America: Spanish, Portuguese, French and Dutch.
 Of the twelve countries in South America, nine have the official language of Spanish.

 Learning any of these four languages will enable you to communicate more effectively with the populations you work with, however, if you decide to learn Spanish, you will be able to communicate in more countries.
 This will be helpful to you if you choose to volunteer in more than one country, or if you would like to travel after your volunteer experience.

 In order to be able to communicate with the populations you are working with well, in Spanish, you will need more than just the basic vocabulary.
 Hello, goodbye, and your color palette and where the bathroom is are sure to be helpful for basic communication.
 But if you are truly looking to improve the lives of the populations you are working with, a more advanced understanding of the language is invaluable.